LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Gnosis-Chain-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Gnosis Chain Mainnet Data Feeds
+# Gnosis Chainlink Oracle Jobs

 The Gnosis Chain is a fully equivalent EVM zk-rollup designed to scale the Ethereum network. xDAI is used to pay for transactions on Gnosis Mainnet.
 Use the [xDai Bridge](https://bridge.gnosischain.com/) to send DAI from Ethereum Mainnet to Gnosis and convert it to xDAI.
 Use [OmniBridge](https://omni.gnosischain.com/bridge) to send LINK from Ethereum Mainnet to Gnosis Chain.